 Table 1 informs that from the foodstuffs group, household consumption in Indonesia is very dependent on the fifteen types of food based on the use allocation.
-Government consumption is exogenous and Indonesian household consumption is endogenous due to several factors (Amalia, Lestari, & Nurjanana, 2020; Wijaya, Zainurossalamia, & Darma, 2020b).
-In the economic model, population consumption can provide an understanding of the relationship between the level of consumption and per capita income which is interpreted as a vital need during this pandemic.
+Government consumption is exogenous and Indonesian household consumption is endogenous due to several factors (Amalia et al., 2020, Wijaya et al., 2020b).
+In the economic model,